The Scavenger Hunt

 The easiest way to see the flip is to put the two side by side.

 AI-DLC front-loaded everything.
 One big prompt, delivered once, and then the agent was on its own.
 H·AI·K·U inverts that.
 The agent sees one clue at a time — start_unit, gate_review, fix_quality_gates — executes it, and comes back for the next one.
-The map only exists in the orchestrator and the FSM files on disk.
+The map only exists in the orchestrator and the workflow files on disk.

 That's why a H·AI·K·U run survives context compaction, /clear, crashes, and even a different agent picking it up mid-flight.
 The state isn't in the conversation.
 It's in the filesystem.